 ABSTRACT

 A laboratory experiment was conducted at Hamelmalo Agricultural College to isolate Trichoderma spp.
 (Entomopathogenic Fungi – EPF) from various soil types and evaluate their bio-efficacy alongside botanical extracts (neem seed kernel, tobacco, and Lantana leaves) against Spodoptera frugiperda (Fall Armyworm-FAW) and Sitophilus zeamais (maize weevil).
 Soil samples from humus-rich, orchard, cultivated, and forest areas were used for fungal isolation.
 The study assessed mortality and repellence effects of treatments.
 Neem extract (NSKE) caused the highest larval mortality in FAW, followed by Tricho-1, though all treatments were statistically at par at a 5% significance level.
 Tobacco extract showed significant lethality to maize weevil at 5% concentration in both topical and seed dressing applications.
-Lantana extract demonstrated the highest repellence effect, statistically significant at 5%.
+Lantana extract demonstrated the highest repellence effect, which was statistically significant at 5%.
 All soil sources yielded Trichoderma spp., with Tricho-1 showing better persistence under sunlight than Tricho-2.
 The EPF isolates also exhibited lethal effects on the maize weevil at parental and 10² concentrations.
 The findings support the potential of EPF and botanicals as eco-friendly pest management alternatives.

 Keywords: Entomopathogenic fungi, Fall Armyworm, weevils, biological control, Botanicals, Trichoderma spp.